wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/intro-to-m365-core-services/includes/7-accessibility-microsoft-365.md

-﻿There are no limits to what people can achieve when technology reflects the diversity of everyone.
+There are no limits to what people can achieve when technology reflects the diversity of everyone.
 Our products and services are designed for people of all abilities.

 At Microsoft, our mission is to empower every person and every organization on the planet to achieve more.
 With more than 1 billion people in the world with disabilities, there is no limit to what people can achieve when technology reflects the diversity of all those who use it.